The best animated music videos

 Dire Straits - Money For Nothing

 It might look nowadays like someone's just had a go on MS Paint, but at the time of its release in the mid 80s, Money For Nothing was considered groundbreaking.
-Unbelievably, the Steve Barron-directed video almost never happened; Frontman Mark Knopfler was against the video concept, but MTV insisted on it.
+Unbelievably, the Steve Barron-directed video almost never happened; frontman Mark Knopfler was against the video concept, but MTV insisted they do it.

 The Wombats - Your Body Is A Weapon

 A quirky cartoon accompanies this single from Murph and co's 2013 single, taken from their album Glitterburg,